-- Create and update tasks and meetings, log calls, and send email - View key information for a deal, like its key players, account, close date, amount, owner, and stage - Update an opportunity's stage, close date, and amount - View or add members to an opportunity team - View relevant, timely news about the account the opportunity is related to
+- Create and update tasks and meetings, log calls, and send email - View key information for a deal, like its key players, account, close date, amount, owner, and stage - Update an opportunity's stage, close date, and amount - View or add members to an opportunity team, including partner users, or remove a team - View relevant, timely news about the account the opportunity is related to

 You don't have to do anything to get the opportunity workspace working for your users.
-However, as an administrator, you can enhance your sales users' workflow by customizing the sales path and the activity timeline to their needs.
+However, as an admin, you can enhance your sales users' workflow by customizing the sales path and the activity timeline to their needs.
+And if your company uses a team selling approach, you can split your opportunity revenue by using opportunity splits in Lightning Experience.